 4. Nose spray – This is one I wouldn’t have thought of, but a fellow travel enthusiast of mine Sasha Kinch, who is just back from six months of backpacking around the world, said “Using ‘Vicks First Defence nasal spray’ is amazing when travelling, perfect for any crowded situations.
 One or two squirts up your nose (don’t breath in too deep!) will act as a barrier to germs.
 I’m convinced it’s why I didn’t get sick once when travelling“.

 Sasha’s tip reminded me of another great thing to have in your travel bag; eye drops!
-Dry eyes on a flight are torture so I always a few individual capsules with me just in case.
+Dry eyes on a flight are torture so I always keep a few individual capsules with me just in case.

 5. Buy food in the airport – ooh controversial!!
 But seriously, airport snacks aren’t that overpriced in my opinion.
-You can pick up a sambo in Boots for around €5 and treats are generally normally priced.
+You can pick up a sambo meal in Boots for around €5 and treats are generally normally priced.
 If you know you are going to be peckish during your flight, then you will get much more value for your money in the airport than you will buying the stuff mid-air.

 9. Bring a small blanket – if you have room, bring a small blanket with you (or a really big scarf!).
 It really does make a flight so much more comfortable.
 Most of the long haul flights will provide them, but for shorter European flights it is still nice to have something to keep you warm, especially when they crank up the cool air conditioning!